-Despite all of the Palmdale Station site's benefits, its construction would still result in impacts related to permanent changes to visual character and views for residential and public uses (one school).
+Despite all of the Palmdale Station site's benefits, its construction would still result in impacts related to permanent changes to visual character and views for residential and public uses (schools).
 However, these visual impacts would not result in changes in existing land use patterns on adjacent land.

-Construction of the Palmdale Station site could lead to long-term land use changes in the station area by maximizing station area development and ensuring that it would be complementary to the HSR project while also being consistent with the scale and needs of the community.
+Construction of the Palmdale Station site could lead to long-term land use changes in the station area by maximizing station area development and ensuring that it would be complementary to the

+HSR project while also being consistent with the scale and needs of each community.
 The land use harmonization that could result from construction of the Palmdale Station site would further the TOD goals of the Palmdale Transit Village Specific Plan area.

-As discussed above, construction of the Palmdale Station site would result in permanent changes to visual character and views and could encourage the demand for increased land use densities and mixed land uses in station area TOD sites.
+As discussed above, construction of the Palmdale Station site would result in permanent changes to visual character and views and could encourage demand for increased land use densities and TOD near the station site.